ComputationalRadiology/ggr-recon/README.md

 high-res reconstruction, creates the filters (for slice profiles and downsamplings) used in the deconvolution step, and offers a gradient guidance reference for the regularization of the deconvolution.
-The preporcessing also provides a resampling mode, which is usually used to determine the geometric properties of the high-res reconstruction manually.
+The preprocessing also provides a resampling mode, which is usually used to determine the geometric properties of the high-res reconstruction manually.
 In the deconvolution step, the regularization is created and then the regularized deconvolution is performed in the Fourier domain.